scholacantorum/public-site/concerts/comfort/index.md

 buyTickets: true
 ---

-Join Schola Cantorum, the West Valley College Choir, soloists, and organ for a moving performance of Gabriel Faur&eacute;&rsquo;s _Requeiem_.
+Join Schola Cantorum, the West Valley College Choir, and soloists for a moving performance of Gabriel Faur&eacute;&rsquo;s _Requiem_ accompanied by organ.